The Advantages of Direct Air Capture in the Fight Against Climate Change

 Precision and Efficiency in Emission Reduction

-Location Independence from Point Sources
+Location Independence from Emission Sources

 Off-Grid Renewable Energy